-To evolve a Pokémon, not only do Trainers require evolution shards or crystals, but also need to beat a special stage specific to the trainer.
-This is located under explore option --> Sync Pair Stories.
+To evolve a Pokémon, not only do Trainers require evolution shards or crystals, but also need to beat a special stage that is specific to the trainer.
+This is located under Explore option --> Sync Pair Stories.

 For more information on evolution, check out our guide below!